8 Irresistible Member Benefits Every Association Should Have in 2022

 - Mentoring Programs

 - Members-Only Job Boards

 Building a quality selection of modern member benefits helps your association stay relevant while keeping member satisfaction at the core.

 Let’s dive in.

 1. Online Member Community

-The benefits of an online member community are endless – peer-to-peer connection, access to experts, exclusive resources, and more.
+The benefits of an online member community are endless – peer-to-peer connection, access to experts, exclusive resources, and many more.

 Virtual Member Engagement All in One Place

-With a community, you can engage members from day one: Your online community becomes a digital home for members to land and connect with each other and connect with your organization.
-Your members don’t need to wait for your annual (virtual) conference to interact—they can do this every day with an online community platform.
+With a community, you can engage members from day one.
+Your online community becomes a digital home for members to connect with each other and connect with your organization.
+Your members don’t need to wait for your annual conference to interact – they can do this every day with an online community platform.

-Your community is a destination that members can return to again and again to find the connection they crave, as well as resources, event information, volunteering opportunities, webinars, access to subject matter expertise, and more.
-And engagement automation features (like automation rules and automated engagement campaigns built into Higher Logic Thrive, our member experience platform, can draw them back in with relevant content when they haven’t been engaged in a while.
+Your community is a destination members can return to again and again to find the connections they crave, as well as resources, event information, volunteering opportunities, webinars, access to subject matter expertise, and more.
+And features like automation rules and automated engagement campaigns built into Higher Logic Thrive, our member experience platform, can draw them back in with relevant content when they haven’t been engaged in a while.